Menu

 • We know from past experience how to investigate foster home cases

-• Some of our lawyers are former prosecutors
+• Some of our lawyers are experienced attorneys

 • Our experience in sex abuse cases has resulted in us being able to point to other resources that are useful for recovery